mikejack99/disable_internet_crack/README.md

 ## Usage

-Change the "Ethernet" for the name of your internet conection. ( Acessible in your windows configs of network, but Ethernet is the popular )
+Change the "Ethernet" in the Main.bat for the name of your internet conection. ( Acessible in your windows configs of network, but Ethernet is the popular )
 ```
 netsh advfirewall set allprofiles state off